jzuern/jzuern.github.io/_pages/about.md

 ## 👨‍🎓 Short Bio

 I am passionate about all kinds of robotics and AI research, especially in the fields of perception.
 For my undergrad and graduate studies in Mechanical Engineering at Karlsruhe Institute of Technology, I focused in Computational Mechanics and Robotics.
-During my studies, I did a summer internship at [ANSYS](https://www.ansys.com/) in the field of Computational Fluid Dynamics for internal combustion engines and a software engineering internship at [Mayfield Robotics](https://www.growplatform.com/stories/mayfield-robotics/), a former robotics start-up (Now unfortunately discontinued).
+During my studies, I did a summer internship at [ANSYS](https://www.ansys.com/) in the field of Computational Fluid Dynamics for internal combustion engines and a software engineering internship at [Mayfield Robotics](https://www.growplatform.com/stories/mayfield-robotics/), a former robotics start-up (now unfortunately discontinued).

 ## 🔬 Research Interests